circleci/circleci-docs/jekyll/_cci2/gh-bb-integration.md

 5. Click the ***Create and add XXXX user key*** button on the same page.

 CircleCI will use the machine user's SSH key for any git commands run during your builds.

+**Note:**
+An account with admin privileges of the organization is required to perform these steps.

 ## Permissions Overview